Aiki Mira: Biography

 Since 2023, Aiki Mira has been co-hosting the SWR podcast Das war morgen together with political scientist Isabella Hermann.

 Queer science fiction

 Aiki Mira considers to be part of the queer science fiction genre and also publishes essays on the subject, for example on Tor Online and in Queer*Welten magazine.

-Aiki Mira verortet sich in der Queer*Science Fiction und veröffentlicht zum Thema auch Essays, zum Beispiel auf Tor Online und im Queer*Welten Magazin.

 Some of their stories have been listed as queer science fiction.
 Theresa Hannig, another German science fiction author, thinks that Aiki Mira is part of the authors of science fiction who deal with social science fiction rather than pure technical SF.

+Personal life

+They are non-binary and use they/them or no pronouns.